Corust1411/Internet-of-Things/README.md

 # Internet-of-Things
-sample of IOT class app for vercel api deployment with postgre database
+app for IOT class app using vercel api deployment with postgre database